MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/publish-react-posts.md

 ---

 # Publish and react to posts
 Staying in touch with customers, prospects, and other stakeholders through social media channels is a key factor in business success.
-Take action on posts that you find with [!INCLUDE[pn_netbreeze_long](../includes/pn-social-engagement-long.md)].
+Take action on posts that you find with [!INCLUDE[Dynamics 365 AI for Market Insights](../includes/pn-market-insights-long.md)].
 Share, like, or comment on [!INCLUDE[tn_facebook](../includes/tn-facebook.md)] posts, or retweet, like, or reply to [!INCLUDE[tn_twitter](../includes/tn-twitter.md)] posts to stay in touch with and engage with your audience.
 Start a conversation by writing new posts from within [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)].

 <a name="Prerequisites"></a>
 ## Prerequisites